-G. HEALTH REQUIREMENTS
+H. HEALTH REQUIREMENTS

 Students entering the professional Nursing Major must have a physical examination completed by a licensed health care provider with no limitations found that would interfere with the student's ability to successfully perform nursing interventions required in the BSN program.
-The Physical Examination Form found in the student's orientation packet must be completed and on file prior to entry into the Nursing Major.
-In addition to the required annual updates, this form may also need to be updated on a yearly basis in order to be in compliance with clinical site requirements.
+The Physical Examination Form found in the student's clinical packet must be completed and on file prior to the start of clinical courses.
+This form may need to be updated on a yearly basis in order to be in compliance with clinical site requirements.
 In addition to the physical examination, the following information must be on record in the student's file before the student will be allowed entry into any clinical setting.